 Obesity is defined as a body mass index (BMI) greater than the 95th percentile for age and gender.

 The factors that influence obesity among adolescents are the same as those among adults.
 Parents often are concerned that obesity is the result of some type of endocrine disease, such as hypothyroidism or hyperadrenocorticism, but such disorders are rarely the cause.
 Adolescents with weight gain caused by endocrine disorders are usually of small stature and have other signs of the underlying disorder.
-An adolescent who is short and has high blood pressure should be tested for Cushing's syndrome (see Adrenal Gland Disorders: Cushing Syndrome).
+An adolescent who is short and has high blood pressure should be tested for Cushing's syndrome (see see Cushing Syndrome).
 Although genetic influences are common and responsible genes are now being identified, most obese adolescents simply consume more calories than they burn.
 Because of society's stigma against obesity, many obese adolescents have a poor self-image and become increasingly sedentary and socially isolated.

 Intervention for obese adolescents should be focused on developing healthy eating and exercise habits rather than on losing a specific amount of weight.
 Caloric intake is reduced by